Ivan Sirko: Russian and Soviet assessment

 In 1952, KPU's Central Committee's inspector V. Stetsenko informed First Secretary Melnikov that the construction of hydroelectric dam in Nikopol will get Sirko's grave underwater.
 Stetsenko claimed that Sirko supported Khmelnytsky's policy on "reunion with Great Russian people".
 Stetsenko also mentioned Sirko's mocking reply to Ottoman Sultan which created a basis for the most popular painting in Ukrainian-Russian history, Ilya Repin's Reply of the Zaporozhian Cossacks.
 As a result, Soviet authorities moved Sirko's grave to another location in Nikopol.
 In 1955, they built a small monument to Sirko.

 Other assessments

 In 1966, when the President of France, Charles de Gaulle was visiting the Soviet Union, he personally requested to bring him to the burial location of Ivan Sirko.
-Gaulle laid flowers to Sirko's monument in Kyiv and reportedly called him the "National Hero of France".
+De Gaulle laid flowers to Sirko's monument in Kyiv and reportedly called him the "National Hero of France".
 On June 17, 2017, a commemorative plaque dedicated to Cossacks led by Ivan Sirko during the capture of Dunkirk was unveiled in presence of the Mayor of Dunkirk, Patrice Vergriete.

 In 2011, David Bolgiano and James Patterson used Ivan Sirko’s reply to Ottoman Sultan in their book as an example of how Zaporozhian Cossacks dealt with "Islamists of the Ottoman Empire" in their clashes and underlined the strong use of language in the letter.
 This was used as an example to criticise the appeasement and soft approach of U.S. policy in Muslim countries.